2nickpick/page-replacement-policies/README.md

 # Invoking the application
 Invoke the application by calling:
-    ./p3 num_pages max_integer page_frames
+    ./p3 page_requests max_integer page_frames

-    where num_pages is the number of pages to use in the simulation, max_integer is the maximum possible value of a page, and page_frames is the value to be used by Round Robin as the Time Quantum
+    where page_request is the number of page requests to use in the simulation, max_integer is the maximum possible value of a page, and page_frames is the value to be used by Round Robin as the Time Quantum